Sasamus/foxgame-agent/README.md

-# fox-game-agent
+# foxgame-agent
-An implementation of a fox game agent
+An implementation of a foxgame agent